HTML Puzzles

 set property

-Sets an property for an HTML element with a specified id.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
-Also works with lists of element ids.
+Sets a property for an HTML element with a specified id.
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).
+This puzzle also works with lists of element ids.

 Visual programming block to set HTML element property